Department of Mindanao and Sulu: Suffrage

 The right to vote for the municipal officers was given to males of at least twenty-five (25) years of age with at least six (6) months legal residence in the town.
-One who held a position before the American occupation; had an annual property worth ₱500.00 or paid at least ₱30.00 in taxes annually; and could spell, read or write English or Spanish.
+One who held a position before the American occupation; had an annual property worth ₱500.00 or paid at least ₱30.00 in taxes annually; and could spell, read, or write English or Spanish.

 Abolition

 It was eventually abolished in 1920, after the responsibility for the administration of Moro lands was transferred to the Bureau of Non-Christian Tribes of the Philippines' Department of the Interior.
-It was headed by a governor, subordinate to the U.S. Governor-General of the Philippine Islands.
+It was headed by a governor, subordinate to the US Governor-General of the Philippine Islands.
 Frank C. Carpenter served as its governor from 1914 to 1920.